Staff Portal Student Portal Apply Now

 Forest Engineering and Harvesting

-Build capability in timber operations, harvesting systems, and forest engineering methods.
+Build capability in timber operations, harvesting systems, transport planning, and engineering methods for forest industries.

 Course Structure